An insider’s guide to best birding bets for experiencing the spring migration.

 Ojibway Prairie Complex, Windsor

 This Hub offers over 15 km of woodland and prairie hiking trails close to Windsor and Detroit with 247 recorded species and the largest protected tall-grass prairie and oak savannah in Ontario.
-There is a state-of-the-art nature centre staffed by wildlife experts that has feeders, wildlife exhibits and interactive programs.
+There is a state-of-the-art nature centre staffed by wildlife experts that have feeders, wildlife exhibits, and interactive programs.